 Our efforts this winter have been to get things accomplished in preparation for a longer trip this summer, rather than worry about making a lot of small trips during the winter.
 We do hope to see the Atlantic Ocean again before we leave here, but we have already seen most of the tourist trap things on the east and west coasts in past years.
 We will likely wait until April to do any running around, after most of the snowbirds have left and traffic settles down again.
-Although we "kind of" like the climate here (except the high humidity, black mildew, bugs and traffic), Florida in general has become far too "peopley" to suit our tastes, and the crime rate is too high and too close.
+Although we "kind of" like the climate here (except the high humidity, long rainy periods, black mildew, bugs and traffic), Florida in general has become far too "peopley" to suit our tastes, and the crime rate is too high and too close.

 Our goal when we started out was to not only see the country, but in so doing, to find a suitable place to settle down in later years, when we may not want to travel as much.
 We thought that northern Florida might be that place, but we're still not completely sold on it.
 So we need to keep moving while we are able, to explore as many places as we can, and be there through the change of seasons, before we can make up our minds about settling down again.
 And even then, there are only certain people that we will give that information to.